daved/parth/README.md

 ### Path parameters via global, alternate HandlerFunc, or Context?
 Why?

-The most obvious use case for parth is when working http.Request.URL.Path from within an http.Handler. parth is fast enough that it can be used 20+ times when compared to similar router-parameter/Context usage.
+The most obvious use case for parth is when working with http.Request.URL.Path within an http.Handler. parth is fast enough that it can be used 20+ times when compared to similar router-parameter/Context usage.
 Why pass data that is already being passed?
 The request type holds URL data and parth loves handling